Trading Education

 • Real-time pattern detection across 1,000+ pairs

-• Alerts via Discord, Telegram, and email
+• Platform, Discord, Telegram, and email alerts depending on access

 • Detection in under 20 seconds